libAtoms/QUIP/README.md

     enabling or disabling tight-binding support you should force a full rebuild by doing a `make deepclean; make`.

-4. Pull in the subproject dependencies by running:

-		git submodule update --init

-    from the top-level QUIP directory.

-5. Compile all modules, libraries and programs with:
+4. Compile all modules, libraries and programs with:

 		make